What Is A Unit Rate

 Sometimes, calculating unit rates involves more than one step or more complex units.
 Let's explore some scenarios:

 • Compound unit rates: These involve multiple units in the numerator or denominator.
-For example, "passengers per bus per hour" is a compound unit rate.
+As an example, "passengers per bus per hour" is a compound unit rate.
 This describes how many passengers are transported on a single bus in one hour.
 To solve such problems, carefully consider which units you want to have "one" of and divide appropriately.

 Common Misconceptions about Unit Rates